ClintonMorrison/num-to-words/README.md

 All positive and negative integers are supported.
 Floating point numbers are rounded to integers before being converted to words.

-##How to use
+## How to use
-Including this file in your project automatically adds a single function numberToWords" to the global window object.
-The function can be called directly, taking a number as a parameter.
+To use this library you just need to include the "numberToWords.js" file in your project.
+It adds a single function `numberToWords()` to the global `window` object.
+The function takes a number as a parameter and returns a string of words.

-##Examples
+## Examples
 ```javascript
 numberToWords(0);      // returns "zero"
 numberToWords(10001);  // returns "ten thousand one"